Hockey Calgary's Leadership Day - Coach Edition - Oct 2nd

 The Hockey Alberta grid outlines the requirements needed to be a member of the coaching staff for a minor hockey team.
 (Click to see grid)

-- Please see this "How-to" guide for setting up your account
+• Please see this "How-to" guide for setting up your account

 NOTE: This further development does not ensure you are placed on a team as a Head Coach or Assistant Coach and does not guarantee you will qualify for our reimbursement program.

-2. Respect in Sport - Activity Leader (AL)
+2. Activity Leader (AL)- Respect in Sport

-Required for All on-ice coaching staff
+Required for All Coaching Staff

-- If this is your first time please be sure to choose "Springbank" as your office.
+• If this is your first time please be sure to choose "Springbank" as your office.
 Ignore all the Calgary ones.

-- SMHA does not cover the cost of this program
+• SMHA does not cover the cost of this program

-3. Police Checks - Vulnerable Sector Check (VSC)
+4. Police Checks - Vulnerable Sector Check (VSC)

 Required for All Managers, Head Coaches, and Assistant Coaches